Christ Church C.E. Primary School

 Spring Term 1 NEWS!

 This term our writing in English linked with our science and PE topic, Plants.
 As a class we read the book Bloom by Anne Booth.
 This inspired the children to write their own instructions about how to plant a seed and how to care for it to ensure it grew.
 We focused on using imperative verbs, time adverbs, adjectives and conjunctions.
-We then read The Disgusting Sandwich by Gareth Edwards and then made our very own disgusting sandwiches.
-The children added snail slime, mud, sand, bark, rock and grass to their mouldy bread.
-The children then worked really hard to independently write instructions on how they made their sandwich.
-We then began writing a narrative based on The Crow's Tale by Naomi Harris.
+We then read The Lighthouse Keeper’s Lunch by Ronda and David Armitage, the children wrote some wonderful sentences using adverbs, adjectives and used commas in a list.
+Independently they rewrote the story of The Lighthouse Keeper’s Breakfast using the new grammar they had learnt.

 In Maths the children explored the features and properties of 2D and 3D shapes.
 Firstly they began by learning the names of the shapes and how to identify each one.
 They counted sides, vertices, faces and edges.
 The children enjoyed using mirrors to understand how symmetry works and how to find lines of symmetry.
 Our next unit was Money, the children learnt how to count coins and notes, compare different amounts of money, find ways to make the same amount and work out the amount of change needed.